What to Expect from High School Tennis

-General Info: Sherwood High School currently provides funding for 1-2 coaches each for the tennis teams.
+General Info: Sherwood High School currently provides funding for 2 coaches each for the tennis programs (boys and girls).
 Usually, that means that we’ll have a varsity and a JV squad, varying in size by year.
+In 2020, the girls team started self-funding a JV2 coach as well, giving us more (but not unlimited) room for players.
 We strive to be a No-Cut team (and achieve it almost every year), but there are no guarantees.
 If cuts have to be made, different coaches have made them on blends of academics, attitude/work ethic and potential to contribute to the varsity team in the current or future years.
 Between the coaches and volunteers, we’ll do what we can to provide the best experience that we can.

 Other things to expect throughout the season:

 1) Rain: There will certainly be practices and matches impacted by rain.
 As for everything else, keep an eye on sherwoodtennis.net for official updates.
 By early afternoons on match days, the home team's athletic director will take their best guess about whether or not the match will be playable.
 Matches are not playable on wet courts and forecasts of "occasional showers" are frequent in the Spring, so it really is a guess.
 So, expect rain-outs and make-up dates for matches.
 Note that Saturdays are considered playable days for make-up matches during the season.
 They rarely happen, but they may.